Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 - Choose one decree.
 End with a small embodied action you can take within 24 hours: send the text, cancel the commitment, eat, sleep, apologize, ask for help, write three pages, take a walk, or pause before reacting.

 1. Journal until you stop performing for yourself.
-Erick’s first major practice came from The Artist’s Way: three longhand pages every morning for twelve weeks.
-The productivity objection is predictable: “What if this is a waste of time?”
-Erick’s answer is warrior-like: if you chose the practice because your life needs transformation, stop renegotiating every morning and do the uncomfortable thing.11
+Erick's first major practice came from The Artist's Way: three longhand pages every morning for twelve weeks.
+The predictable objection is "What if this is a waste of time?"
+Erick's answer is direct: if you chose the practice because your life needs transformation, stop renegotiating every morning and do the uncomfortable thing.

 2. Track dreams as symbolic feedback.
-Erick describes dream interpretation as one of the most useful tools he has picked up: not because every dream is objectively divine, but because treating dreams as messages from the deeper psyche has helped him notice when he is out of alignment.12
+Erick describes dream interpretation as one of the most useful tools he has picked up, not because every dream is objectively divine, but because treating dreams as messages from the deeper psyche helped him notice when he was drifting out of alignment.

 3. Make truth-telling somatic.
-He describes learning to feel in his body when he is speaking truth versus playing a social game.
-That is the NSM-relevant move: authenticity is not only a concept.
-It becomes an interoceptive signal you can train yourself to notice.13
+He describes learning to feel in his body when he's speaking truth versus playing a social game.
+That is the Nervous System Mastery-relevant move: authenticity becomes an interoceptive signal you can train yourself to notice, not just a concept you admire.

 A simple seven-day ritual stack: